Classification: Blend of Straight Bourbons

 The bourbon offers an intriguing sip, delivering rich notes throughout.
 It opens with rich baking spices that lure you in with the midpoint of the sip being the standout, consisting of a palate full of rich earthy flavors that mingle with sweeter notes.
 This transitions to a pleasing finish that balances spice with sweet and grounded flavors.
 Barrell Bourbon Gold continues to showcase the company’s blending prowess and their ability to take higher aged bourbon and blend them elegantly.

 The pour will certainly please all who get a chance to try, that is assuming they splurge on the hefty $500 price tag.
-This price will certainly cause some debate, however, there is no debate when it comes to the fact that Barrell Gold is a great bourbon.
+This price will certainly cause some debate, however, there is no debate when it comes to the fact that Barrell's Gold Label is a great bourbon.